mbridak/FieldDayMorseTrainer/README.md

 *  You send the exchange, they will reply with their exchange.
 *  You tell them to repeat a call, class or section, they repeat the requested info.
 *  When you press Enter or press the F3 confirm key, a Thank You "tu" is sent and the "Log" window will show if you were right.
 Anything wrong will display beside your input in parentheses.
 So if I logged "K6GTE 1F ORG", but the caller was sending "K6GTE 1C ORG", it would show as: `K6GTE 1F(1C) ORG`.
 *  No Score is kept at the moment.
-You just basque in the glow of your participation trophy.
+You just ~~basque~~ bask in the glow of your participation trophy.

 ## How the sausage is made.
 It's written in Python.
 I uses Qt5 for windowing/buttons.
 It uses the Linux program `morse` to generate the audio.
 There's no settings file yet.
 Right now settings are just a block of code.